-Other resource uses must be described in terms of local, regional and provincial significance.
-All pertinent existing and proposed land use activities the proponent is aware of within the planning area are to be described.
+Other resource uses should be described in terms of local, regional and provincial significance.
+All pertinent existing and proposed land use activities the proponent is aware of within the planning area should be described.
 Activities may include:

 - hydroelectric development

-- provincial parks and recreational areas
+- parks and recreational areas

-- protected and conserved areas
+- protected areas

 - mining

 - peat harvesting

 - agricultural

 - utility corridors

 - highway development